drissamri/beautiful-jekyll/_posts/2015-05-21-spring-security-and-spring-session.md

 </dependencies>
 {% endhighlight %}

 This would give us a working web application, that is secured by default because we include the Spring Boot Security Starter dependency.
 For ease of use we'll start an in-memory database with one user present to use for authentication.
-Every will authenticate every request with Basic Authentication and also create a `HeaderHttpSessionStrategy` to tell Spring to use a `X-Auth-Token` header for retrieving the session.
+We will authenticate every request with Basic Authentication and also create a `HeaderHttpSessionStrategy` to tell Spring to use a `X-Auth-Token` header for retrieving the session.

 _SecurityConfiguration.java_